Neloreck/dreamplate/README.md

 ### Size:

-  - GZIP - 80KB in total, ±100ms load time, modern features and OOP style
+  - GZIP - 80KB in total, inline initial scripts, modern features and OOP style

 ### What is used: